2025 Ohio Education

 Source: Ohio DEW, School District Typology.
 Note: This map displays the border of each district and its corresponding typology.

-Public School Students by Typology 28 percent of Ohio students reside in urban areas and 35 percent are from suburban communities; 21 percent live in small towns while 15 percent are from rural areas.
+Public School Students by Typology 28 percent of Ohio students reside in urban areas, 35 percent are from suburban communities, 21 percent live in small towns, and 14 percent are from rural areas.
+Another 2 percent of students attend online charter schools.

 Ohio students public school by typology table

-Source: Calculations based on Ohio DEW downloadable files titled “District and Building Overview” (2022-23).
+Source: Calculations based on Ohio DEW downloadable files titled “District and Building Overview” (2023-24).
 Note: Public charter and STEM schools are assigned to the typology of the district in which the school is located, as reported in DEW’s community school directory.
 Online charters—also known as e-schools—are not included in a typology, since they can enroll students statewide.
+The charter and STEM category consists of 336 charters and 7 STEMs.

 School